If you would interested in booking me for a group workshop, please scroll down this page to see the type of subjects I offer.

 Workshop opportunities coming up:

 November 19th-21st 2021: Witney Supersqueeze, Witney, Oxfordshire A long-established event now catering for melodeons, accordions, piano accordions and all systems of concertina.
 I’ve lost count how many times I’ve taught there now, maybe this might be my tenth?
 I’ve always got something fresh though, and it’s always a lovely weekend.
-The photo below is from the 2018 “sharing” concert where we had a bit of stepdancing and a jig doll as well as the music!

 I have taught traditional music on the melodeon (both C single-row and D/G two-row) for 25 years.